laitanawe/linuxbio/_episodes/03-create.md

 - "Use of the Control key may be described in many ways, including `Ctrl-X`, `Control-X`, and `^X`."
 - "The shell does not have a trash bin: once something is deleted, it's really gone."
 - "Most files' names are `something.extension`.
 The extension isn't required, and doesn't guarantee anything, but is normally used to indicate the type of data in the file."
-- "Depending on the type of work you do, you may need a more powerful text editor than Nano."
+- "Depending on the type of work you do, you may need a powerful text editor like vi."
 ---
 ## Creating directories
 We now know how to explore files and directories,